vineetred/JavaDungeon/README.md

 so that player can explore the entire world by traveling from cave to cave through the tunnels that connect them.

+The player must also fight Otyughs - a type of monster that is native to the maze dungeon!
+You must kill them before you can win!

 # Features

 * Generate a dungeon via different ways.
 One can generate a non-random deterministic 5 x 6 maze or by specifying commands through user input.
 * A wrapping or non-wrapping dungeon with varying interconnectivity can be generated based on